 - Make sure you have a reusable water bottle you love so you’ll use it often (and instead of plastic bottles).
 I’m very picky about my water bottles, and I adore this one!
 (If you like a straw version, this might be one you’ll love, too!)

 Obviously this list could go on for much longer, but I hope it helped provide some inspiration for some changes you can make this Earth Month.
+(I have some other ideas you can check out in this post I wrote for Zulily!)
 Incorporating composting at home is at the top of my list!
 What about you?